ToolJet/ToolJet/docs/docs/copilot.md

 Once activated, the Copilot feature can be accessed while editing any query within the transformations section in the query editor.

-In order for Copilot to function, a plain English prompt must be provided within comments.
-Copilot is capable of manipulating and accessing components, as well as generating code for component specific actions, as it has context of the current state of the application.
+For Copilot to operate, it requires a plain English prompt.
+Copilot possesses the ability to interact with and access components, along with generating code for specific actions related to those components.
+This capability is made possible by Copilot's awareness of the application's current state.

 ### Example: Generating a SQL statement